-In 1992, Kenya was categorized as a water scarce country, as available water resources were calculated at 647 m per capita; below the international acceptable threshold of 1,000 m.
-The country's water scarcity index has worsened alongside its rapid population growth, and is expected to fall from approximately 586 m per capita in 2010 to as low as 293 m per capita by 2050.
+In 1992, Kenya was categorized as a water scarce country, as available water resources were calculated at 647 m3 per capita; below the international acceptable threshold of 1,000 m3.
+The country's water scarcity index has worsened alongside its rapid population growth, and is expected to fall from approximately 586 m3 per capita in 2010 to as low as 293 m3 per capita by 2050.
 Kenya is thus critically exposed to the adverse effects of climate change.
-This has serious implications for Kenya's Vision 2030 as these impacts will be detrimental to the country's tourism, agriculture, industry, and energy sectors.
-Freshwater resources in Kenya are already highly subject to the large inter-and intra-annual rainfall variability, including the extremes of floods and droughts (Figure 12).
-As rainfall patterns are further altered, and rising temperatures increase soil moisture deficits and lower lake levels.
+This has serious implications for Kenya's Vision 2030 as these impacts will be detrimental to the country's tourism, agriculture, industry, and energy sectors.57 Freshwater resources in Kenya are already highly subject to the large inter-and intra-annual rainfall variability, including the extremes of floods and droughts (Figure 12).
+As rainfall patterns are further altered, and rising temperatures increase soil moisture deficits and lower lake levels.58

 FIGURE 12.
-Distribution of renewable surface water resources across Kenya
+Distribution of renewable surface water resources across Kenya59

 Already, cities in Kenya face significant challenges in water availability.
 For example, the city of Mombasa currently has only half of the water required to meet its needs, leading to rationing and the continued use of private sources.
-Rising temperatures and more variable rainfall will exacerbate these conditions.
-In coastal locations, sea level rise is likely to lead to even more acute water supply and salinization problems, as freshwater aquifers are contaminated.
-Changes projected in climate will increase water scarcity, particularly in the arid and semi-arid areas of the country.
-Rising temperatures will also likely exacerbate the drought conditions and may have a significant impact on water availability and general human well-being.
+Rising temperatures and more variable rainfall will exacerbate these conditions.60 In coastal locations, sea level rise